music-assistant/client/README.md

 ### 1. Using a Long-Lived Token (Recommended)

 The recommended approach is to use a long-lived token.
+You can create Long Lived tokens in the Music Assistant web interface in your profile settings.
-You can obtain one using the `login_with_token()` helper:
+You can also obtain one using the `login_with_token()` helper:

 ```python
 from music_assistant_client import login_with_token, MusicAssistantClient